Ali Sethi: 2018–2019: Original music, collaboration with Noah Georgeson, and Harvard talks

 In 2019, Sethi's song "Umraan Langiyaan" from Coke Studio Season 8 was featured on HBO's documentary film The Case Against Adnan Syed.
 The same year, Sethi performed as a soloist at Carnegie Hall for Du Yun and Palestinian artist Khaled Jarrar's orchestral multimedia work Where We Lost Our Shadows which revolved around the theme of human migration.
 The New York Times review praised his performance for its "rawness and plaintive delicacy."
 Video footage of Sethi's Carnegie Hall performance was shown on two NASDAQ billboards at Times Square as part of a tribute in December 2019.

 Also in 2019, Sethi presented two talks at Harvard University along with Ali S. Asani.
 In one of the lectures, titled The Covenant of Love, Sethi discussed the poetic tradition of Sufi music and the consciousness of Sufi poets and the evolution of Indo-Muslim Sufi thought.
 In the other lecture, titled The Art of the Ghazal, Sethi discussed the ghazal as a literary genre and explored mystical themes in Urdu ghazals.

-2020–present
+2020–2021: Notable performances and collaborations

-Sethi began his Spring 2020 Tour on February 16 with a performance at the Royal Geographical Society in London.
-In March 2020, he shared that his performances in Seattle, Chicago, San Diego, Silicon Valley, and Sacramento, California had been postponed.
+Sethi began his Spring 2020 tour on February 16 with a performance at the Royal Geographical Society in London.
+In March 2020, he shared that his performances in Seattle, Chicago, San Diego, Silicon Valley, and Sacramento, California, had been postponed.
 The same month, when the global lockdown began due to the COVID-19 pandemic, Sethi initiated a series of virtual concerts with Indian artists on Instagram.
 These included musicians Rekha Bhardwaj and Vishal Bhardwaj, singer Shilpa Rao, screenwriter Varun Grover, and comedian Zakir Khan.
 The sessions highlighted the shared history and culture of India and Pakistan and advocated for peace between the two countries.
 However, the initiative came to an end after a circular issued by FWICE on April 11, 2020, warned Indian artists to not collaborate with Pakistanis.

 On May 17, 2020, Sethi took part in a conversation with Nirupama Rao, former Foreign Secretary of India, to discuss how art intersects with issues of interconnectedness, identity, and culture in South Asia.
 Sethi and Rao discussed the historical and cultural bonds between India and Pakistan.
 The conversation was hosted by the Bangalore International Centre and the South Asian Symphony Foundation.
 Sethi sang and composed the song "Pehla Qadam" which was released on September 18, 2020.
 The song was produced by Danish Renzu and Abubakar Khan and featured Sunny Jain on drums.
 Its lyrics were written by Sunayana Kachroo.
 During Harvard University's Worldwide Week in October 2020, Sethi performed a rendition of Amir Khusrau's well-known qawwali, "Aaj Rang Hai," as part of a presentation titled Khusrau's River of Love: Cosmopolitanism and Inclusion in South Asian Traditions.